cambiotraining/awd-pathogen-bioinformatics/materials/01-introduction/01-awd_genomic_surveillance.md

 - If the answer is yes, then what kind of antibiotics resistant genes may contain and which antibiotics is predicted to be affected?

 ## Summary
 In this section we have learned about the pathogen genomic surveillance and key approach used in genomic surveillance, which is whole genomic sequence (WGS).
-In the next section you will be guided to learn basics of bioinformatics analysis including detail of state-of-art sequencing technique known as **Next Generation Sequencing (NGS)**.
+In the next section you will introuduced to the basics if the Unix command line.

 ::: {.callout-tip}
 #### Key Points